vdz/movie-buff/README.md

 ### Styling
 It is tempting to use Tailwind CSS for (fast) styling and the amazingly convenient shadcn/ui, **however** I detest how it bloats the JSX, and it is not good maintenance practice.
 Also it might encorage frontend devs to forget CSS, that is super powerful — So I've used `styled-components` as a great semantic wrapper for the markup in my React components.
 I wrote the CSS myself in addition to some Ant Design components (as suggested in the instructions).

 ## Final remarks
 This was a large-ish task, so I cut corners trying to save time.
 No tests for example.
-I left comments in the code to explain some of the decisions I'd made.
+No site design — only the bare minimum.
+Etc. I left comments in the code to explain some of the decisions I'd made.

 Also some of the code that is repeated handled in a non-consistent way simply because I wanted to show different possible approaches (mentioned in the comments).